-As of December 31, 2023, we had future commitments for certain capital projects totaling \$15.6 million.
-These commitments are scheduled to be satisfied through 2024.
+As of December 31, 2024, we had future commitments for certain capital projects totaling \$9.1 million.
+These commitments are scheduled to be satisfied through 2025.

-In connection with our acquisition of Eagle Alcohol, we committed to contingent payments of up to \$5.5 million in cash over the next two years if certain financial targets and other conditions are met.
+In connection with our acquisition of Eagle Alcohol, we are committed to pay contingent payments of up to \$2.7 million in the first half of 2025.